mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 3. How to Create a Virtual Thread

-As we said, virtual threads are a new type of threads that tries to overcome the problem of resource limitation of platform threads.
-They are an alternate implementation of the `java.lang.Thread` type, which store they stack frames in the heap (garbage collected memory) instead of the stack.
+As we said, virtual threads are a new type of thread that tries to overcome the resource limitation problem of platform threads.
+They are an alternate implementation of the `java.lang.Thread` type, which stores the stack frames in the heap (garbage-collected memory) instead of the stack.

-Therefore, the initial memory footprint of a virtual thread tends to be very small, a few of hundred bytes, instead of megabytes.
-In fact, the stack chunk can resize in every moment.
-So, we don't need to allocate a gazillion of memory to try to fit every possible use case.
+Therefore, the initial memory footprint of a virtual thread tends to be very small, a few hundred bytes instead of megabytes.
+In fact, the stack chunk can resize at every moment.
+So, we don't need to allocate a gazillion of memory to fit every possible use case.

-Create a new virtual thread is very easy.
-We can use the new factory method `ofVirtual`on the `java.lang.Thread` type.
-In detail, we create an utility function to create a virtual thread with a given name:
+Creating a new virtual thread is very easy.
+We can use the new factory method `ofVirtual` on the `java.lang.Thread` type.
+In detail, we create a utility function to create a virtual thread with a given name:

 ```java
 private static Thread virtualThread(String name, Runnable runnable) {